shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 6.  **Retrieve and Decrypt Data**

-    After the trigger time passes, use the /get_decryption_key endpoint to fetch the decryption key, and then call /decrypt_commitment or use the SDK's decrypt function to reveal the original message.
+    After the trigger time passes, or after the ETD condition is observed, use the /get_decryption_key endpoint to fetch the decryption key, and then call /decrypt_commitment or use the SDK's decrypt function to reveal the original message.

 7.  **User Interaction and UI**